codebox/zen.sh/README.md

 The script records how long you have practiced for, and will display your current total at the end of each session.

-If you need to finish a session early press Ctrl+C, the time you have completed will still be recorded.
+If you need to finish a session early press `Ctrl+C`, your time will still be recorded.